IRNAS/irnas-guidelines-docs/docs/github_projects_guidelines.md

 Given the preceding versioning scheme increment:

-1. a `major` number for major layout and schematic changes such as changes to board dimensions, components placement or general functionality and
+1. A `major` number for major schematic and layout changes such as changes to general functionality, board shape or board dimensions.
-2. a `minor` number for minor layout and schematic changes such as component value changes, layout routing, copper fills, etc.
+2. A `minor` number for minor schematic and layout changes such as smaller changes to functionality, board shape and dimensions, components placement, layout routing.
+3. A `bugfix` number for changes to component values, silkscreen and documentation, such that do not require new boards manufacturing.

-The number `bugfix` is never incremented and is always set to `0`.
-New projects should start with version `v1.0.0` and continue from there.
+New projects should start with version `v0.1.0` for **concepts** (see explanation below) and `v1.0.0` for functional devices and continue from there.

 ### Mechanical projects

 Given the preceding versioning scheme increment:

-1. a `major` number for major changes such as changes to dimensions, components placement or general functionality and
+1. A `major` number for major changes such as changes to general functionality, shape and size.
-2. a `minor` number for minor changes such as fixes, etc.
+2. A `minor` number for minor changes such as smaller changes to functionality and dimensions.
+3. A `bugfix` number for changes to documentation, such that do not require new part manufacturing.

-The number `bugfix` is never incremented and is always set to `0`.
-New projects should start with version `v1.0.0` and continue from there.
+New projects should start with version `v0.1.0` for **concepts** (see explanation below) and `v1.0.0` for functional devices and continue from there.

+### Concepts

+Concept is a project that might not yet be completely functional, but it is a proof of concept that demonstrates the feasibility of a specific idea or technology.

+It is intended only for the internal use and presentation purposes, it should never be released to the production.

 ## Changelog 📋